Zywave/booster/src/_areas/design-system/components/progress-bars.md

 <docs-do-not>

-Avoid using a progress bar without any accompanying information.
+Avoid using a Determinate progress bar without any accompanying information.
 </docs-do-not>

 </div>